How to Divide Dahlia Tubers in the Spring

 Did you know that dividing your dahlia tubers every year has many benefits?
 I’ll show you my process for dividing dahlia tubers in the spring and explain the advantages of splitting these dahlia root clumps annually.

-If you’re looking to get the most beautiful flowers and best results from your dahlia plants next year, dividing your dahlia bulbs every year is essential.
+Dividing your dahlia bulbs every year is essential to get the most beautiful flowers and best results from your dahlia plants next year.

 Dahlias are one of my favorite cut flowers in the garden.
-There are so many different varieties offering the most vibrant colors and unique shapes and sizes.
+So many different varieties offer the most vibrant colors and unique shapes and sizes.

 What are Dahlia Tubers and Why Should You Divide Them?